sparkfun/SparkFun_Thing_Plus_ESP32_C6/docs/arduino_example.md

     With either setting, <code>Serial1</code> is available and refers to the UART1 bus (default pins are 4 and 5).

-Select the board (SparkFun ESP32-C6 Thing Plus) and Port and click "Upload".
-After uploading you should see the STAT LED on the board blinking every second.
+Select the board (SparkFun Pocket Dev ESP32-C6 or ESP32-C6 Module until the Thing Plus is added to the boards package) and Port and click "Upload".
+After uploading you should see the STAT LED on the board cycling through colors.

-Now that we've installed the espressif boards package in Arduino, it's time to upload our first sketch to make sure everything is working properly.